TiBillet/Lespass/README.md

 # Licence :

-TiBillet is ( for the moment ) under the Server Side Public Licence ( SSPL ), the anti-amazon GPL like licence.
+TiBillet is ( for the moment ) under the Server Side Public Licence ( SSPL ).

 https://www.mongodb.com/licensing/server-side-public-license